AdobeDocs/experience-platform.en/help/collection/e2e.md

 The process can be summarized as follows:

-1. [Install the SDK on a tag property](#install-sdk) to gain access to its capabilities.
+1. [Install the Adobe Experience Platform Web SDK on a tag property](#install-sdk) to gain access to its capabilities.
-1. [Create an XDM data element](#data-element) to map variables on your website to the structure of the XDM schema you created previously.
+1. [Create an XDM Object data element](#data-element) to map variables on your website to the structure of the XDM schema you created previously.
 1. [Create a rule](#rule) to tell the SDK when it should send data to the Edge Network.
 1. [Build and install a library](#library) to implement the rule on your website.